Our Services

 If you experience any of these, speak to a doctor or call emergency services right away.

 Not sure whether to see an allergist or dermatologist first?
-Use Ubie's free AI-powered symptom checker for Hives (Urticaria) to receive personalized guidance on your symptoms and help determine which specialist may be right for your specific situation.
+Before scheduling an appointment, you can quickly check your symptoms with a free AI-powered tool to receive personalized guidance on your hives and help determine which specialist may be right for your specific situation.

 Allergist vs dermatologist for chronic hives: